Happy New Year!

 January 1st.
 Thank heavens, right?
-2020 is over.
-This is the time of your that everyone starts thinking about goal setting – about resolutions.
+The previous year is over.
+This is the time of year when everyone starts thinking about goal setting – about resolutions.
 Before you sit down and make another list of resolutions, think about this:

 It’s not the goal that’s the problem.
 It’s our inability to achieve it.
 Why?
 Because most of us are going about it the wrong way.
 We need to work further upstream.

 You can’t fix a problem until you understand it, right?
 You can’t fix low water pressure without working backward to figure out where the leak is coming from.
 You can’t fix a spiral of debt until you figure out where the money is going.
 You can’t fix a relationship that is unraveling until you understand what issues are driving you apart.
 We apply this idea to other areas of our life – we just don’t tend to do it when thinking about health or weight.

 My challenge to you this first week of the year is this: before you make a lofty goal of losing 50 pounds or controlling your diabetes, first look backward and reflect upon the patterns that led to those problems in the first place.
 Figure out why you do what you do.
 Sit down with a pen and paper and give it your full attention and energy.
 Figure out what your patterns are.

 You are going to have to change those patterns for the results to be different than they have been thus far.
 Stop focusing on the results.
 Treating the result doesn’t work – the horse is already out of the barn.
 This is why dieting doesn’t work.
 The excess weight isn’t the problem – it’s the patterns that put the weight on in the first place that need addressing.

 If you are someone who eats in response to stress, rather than setting a goal of losing 30 pounds this quarter, try focusing on the underlying problem and try one of these on for a change: